Sujay-code1/Weather-Forecast/README.md

-Here's a README template for your weather forecast application, tailored to your project requirements.
-You can modify or expand it based on your preferences.

 Weather Forecast Application 🌦️
 This is a simple weather forecast application that provides current weather conditions and extended forecasts for any location.
 The app also features a search bar for users to look up weather data for different cities and includes a dropdown for recently searched locations.
 It's built using JavaScript, HTML, CSS, Tailwind CSS, and integrates with a weather API for real-time data.